JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 ## PyStocks

+There are cool apps outthere: https://openalternative.co/maybe

+But I wanted to build mine and learn something more along the way.

-The structure looks like so:
+The structure looks like:

 {{< filetree/container >}}
   {{< filetree/folder name="content" >}}